• Skip to primary navigation

 Jump to Recipe Print Recipe

-• They are surprisingly simple and easy to make in one bowl.
+• They are quick and easy to make and since they are made in one bowl the clean up is so simple.

 • Spices: ground cinnamon, nutmeg, cloves, allspice and sea salt - this combination of spices gives these muffins that perfect fall flavour.